mongodb/motor/doc/tutorial-tornado.rst

 Inserting a Document
 --------------------
 As in PyMongo, Motor represents MongoDB documents with Python dictionaries.
-To store a document in MongoDB, call `MotorCollection.insert` with a document and a callback:
+To store a document in MongoDB, call `MotorCollection.insert_one` with a document and a callback:

 .. doctest:: before-inserting-2000-docs